-Management Consultants are extremely good in creating plethora of strategies, tactics, and frameworks.
-They all sound interesting but at the very end you don’t know how to use them and how do they interact with each other.
-Below a nice picture showing just a handful of them.
+Management Consultants are extremely good at creating a plethora of strategies, tactics, and frameworks.
+They all sound interesting but at the very end, you don’t know how to use them and how do they interact with each other.
+Below is a nice picture showing just a handful of them.

-If you want to be a badass consultant you have to put some order into that sea of frameworks and create an algorithm that in a sense will tell you which route to take and what does it mean for you.
+If you want to be a badass consultant you have to put some order into that sea of frameworks and create an algorithm that in a sense will tell you which route to take and what it means for you.
 Slowly but surely we are trying to get there 🙂 .
-As a first step we have created a nice 300-slide presentations that shows a simple approach to strategy.
+As a first step, we have created a nice 300-slide presentation that shows a simple approach to strategy.
 Before you move on to the presentation we have prepared a short overview of our approach.

 There are basically 5 strategic routes that you can consider as a company:

 - Do what you do but better.
-This a great option if you are satisfied with the size of the business or for some reason you cannot grow it.
-Here you concentrate on improving your business, increasing the profitability and generating as much cash as possible.
+This is a great option if you are satisfied with the size of the business or for some reason you cannot grow it.
+Here you concentrate on improving your business, increasing profitability, and generating as much cash as possible.
 Quite often it may be a stage before you set on to another of the 5 routes

 - Expand.
-Most people like having more, so majority will try (and quite often fail) expanding the business.
+Most people like having more, so the majority will try (and quite often fail) to expand the business.
 This route is all about scaling the known business in the right way.

 - Go niche.
-Sometimes you have to redefine your business not to be crashed by competitors.
+Sometimes you have to redefine your business so as not to be crushed by competitors.
 One of the ways to defend your business is to go niche.

 - Transform.
 If you want to be really big a pure expansion will not suffice.
 You will have to gradually transform your business into a new beast.
 Sometimes you do it to grow faster your current business models.
-On other occasions you do it because you have used up all the opportunities to grow and new need a new potential to develop further.
+On other occasions, you do it because you have used up all the opportunities to grow and now you need a new potential to develop further.

-For those you want to have a taste of it without going through the 300 slides below a short summary of each and every route.
+We have prepared an extensive presentation describing all the routes in detail; Strategy for Management Consultants.
+For those, who want to have a taste of it without going through the 300 slides below is a short summary of each and every route.

 Do what you do but better

-- Essential lean manufacturing techniques and theory of constraints.
-If you want to improve processes those techniques will be priceless and will greatly help you not only to cut costs, inventory but also improve quality.
-Many businesses were totally transformed thanks to this methods
+- Essential Lean Manufacturing Techniques and Theory of Constraints.
+If you want to improve processes those techniques will be priceless and will greatly help you not only to cut costs, and inventory but also improve quality.
+Many businesses were totally transformed thanks to these methods

 - Examples of improving sales & marketing.
-Another source of potential improvements are sales and marketing.
-You can try to lower cost of acquiring and retaining customers, increasing his values, cross-selling him new products or doing a little bit of up up-selling.
-Have a look at some main challenges in sales & marketing and examples how to improve the sales & marketing
+Another source of potential improvements is sales and marketing.
+You can try to lower the cost of acquiring and retaining customers, increasing his values, cross-selling his new products, or doing a little bit of up-selling.
+Have a look at some main challenges in sales & marketing and examples of how to improve the sales & marketing

-People like to conquer and to have more (even if they don’t know what to do with it 😉 ) Therefore, expanding the business is such an attractive option and hardly anybody stops at the route 1 (doing what you do but better).
-Expansion has many shades and options: you can enter new geographical markets, you can add products to existing categories, add new categories, target new customer groups, you can go up or down the value chain and you can at the end buy your competitors or even businesses not directly connected with you.
+People like to conquer and to have more (even if they don’t know what to do with it 😉 ) Therefore, expanding the business is such an attractive option and hardly anybody stops at route 1 (doing what you do but better).
+The expansion has many shades and options: you can enter new geographical markets, you can add products to existing categories, add new categories, target new customer groups, can go up or down the value chain, and can in the end buy your competitors or even businesses not directly connected with you.
 As you can see there are plenty of interesting options and you will be never bored.
 This is the Golden Mine for consultants as this is where companies fail a lot and need assistance to be able to scale the business to new markets in the right manner.
 I recommend some additional reading that you may find interesting:

-- Does it make sense to introduce new products – case study in Excel
+- Does it make sense to introduce new products – a case study in Excel

 - Finding the white spaces on your market